Skip to Content

 It is usually the ship’s godmother who blesses the ship.
 The naming ceremony also usually includes the smashing of a bottle of champagne on the hull of the ship.

-The below shows a photo of Queen Elizabeth II naming P&O cruises Britannia.
+The photo below shows Queen Elizabeth II naming P&O cruises Britannia.

 britannia naming ceremony